hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 Let’s break this process down step-by-step.

-1. First of all, we need a state proof for the third-party protocol we want to bridge to from Mina, generated in the Placeholder proof system, and wrapped in a Kimchi proof.
-Let’s say this third-party protocol is Ethereum (but in reality, it could be any protocol supported by =nil;).
-So the user or application wanting to bridge Ethereum data to Mina has to retrieve this proof from =nil;.
+1. First of all, we need a state proof for the third-party protocol we want to bridge to Mina, generated in the Placeholder proof system, and wrapped in a Kimchi proof.
+Let’s say this third-party protocol is Ethereum (but in reality, it could be any protocol supported by
+   <span style='font-family:Menlo, Courier, monospace'>=nil;</span>).
+So the user or
+   application wanting to bridge Ethereum data to Mina has to retrieve this proof from <span style='font-family:Menlo, Courier, monospace'>=nil;</span>.
 2. Next, submit the retrieved proof to the Mina verifier.
-From Mina’s perspective, a =nil;-generated data proof will be identical to a native Snapp-generated proof.
+From Mina’s perspective, a <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-generated data proof will be identical to a native Snapp-generated proof.
-   A =nil;-flavored Snapp, if you will.
+   A <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-flavored Snapp, if you will.
 3. After the proof is submitted to the Mina verifier, the user (or Mina-based application) receives the relevant Ethereum data - and voila!
-The Ethereum data is being safely and trustlessly used in Mina.
+Ethereum's data is being safely and trustlessly used in Mina.

 ![](/assets/images/2022-06-01-mina-integration/case1.png)

 ## What about other protocols?

-Other protocols, supported by =nil; are also going to be available for Mina-compatible state/query proof generation and retrieval.
+Other protocols, supported by <span style='font-family:Menlo, Courier, monospace'>=nil;</span> are also going to be available for Mina-compatible state/query proof generation and retrieval.
 For example, Solana's integration is on its way.

 Same process as for Ethereum from user story side:
-1. Retrieve a state/query proof with Solana's data generated with Placeholder and wrapped with Kimchi proof system from =nil;.
+1. Retrieve a state/query proof with Solana's data generated with Placeholder and wrapped with Kimchi proof system from <span style='font-family:Menlo, Courier, monospace'>=nil;</span>.
 2. Submit such a proof to Mina's native verifier just like you would do with a Snapp's proof.
 3. Feel free and safe to use Solana's data within the Snapp.

 ## And a data proof from a combination of protocols?

 Yes!
-It is a DBMS which supplies =nil; with data, remember?
+It is a DBMS which supplies <span style='font-family:Menlo, Courier, monospace'>=nil;</span> with data, remember?

+So, in case a user wants to bridge Solana's and Ethereum, the only adjustment to the user story would be to retrieve a proof of a composite query from
+<span style='font-family:Menlo, Courier, monospace'>=nil;</span> with something
-So, in case a user wants to bridge Solana's and Ethereum, the only adjustment to the user story would be to retrieve a proof of a composite query from =nil; with something like: `SELECT FROM SOLANA WHERE a EQUALS b; SELECT FROM ETHEREUM WHERE c EQUALS d`.
-Then =nil; would return a proof of such a query generated in Placeholder proof system and wrapped with Kimchi, which will be okay for Mina's native verifier, so one can safely use other protocols data in Mina.
+like: `SELECT FROM SOLANA WHERE a EQUALS b; SELECT FROM ETHEREUM WHERE c EQUALS d`.
+Then <span style='font-family:Menlo, Courier, monospace'>=nil;</span> would return a proof of such a query generated in Placeholder proof system and wrapped with Kimchi, which will be okay for Mina's native verifier, so one can safely use other protocols data in Mina.

 ## Sold.
 When?